Legendrian barriers in prequantization bundles: Introduction

-By comparison, the quantitative aspects of contact geometry are much more subtle.
-For instance, the group of contactomorphisms allows for arbitrary contraction of a Darboux ball, but there still exists a contact non-squeezing phenomenon \cite{elkipo,sandon1,frsazh,cant}.
-In parallel with our work on the rigidity of Lagrangian skeleta, a Legendrian barrier phenomenon in the contact $3$-sphere was shown: \begin{thm*}\cite{opsc} Let $\alpha_0$ be the contact form on $S^3$ obtained by restricting the form $R_1d\theta_1+R_2d\theta_2$ to $S^3(1)\subset \R^4$.
-There exists a Legendrian CW-complex $\Lambda_k$ such that, for any contact form $\alpha\leq \alpha_0$, any closed Legendrian submanifold $\Lambda\subset S^3$ whose Reeb flow remains in $S^3\priv \Lambda_k$ a time $\frac 1k$ has an $\alpha$-Reeb chord of length $\leq \frac 1k$. \end{thm*} The aim of the present paper is to generalize this statement to contact prequantization bundles.
+By comparison, the quantitative aspects of contact geometry are more subtle.
+For instance, the group of contactomorphisms allows for arbitrary contractions of a Darboux ball, but there still exists a contact non-squeezing phenomenon \cite{elkipo,sandon1,frsazh,cant}.
+In parallel with our work on the rigidity of Lagrangian skeleta, a Legendrian barrier phenomenon in the contact $3$-sphere was shown: \begin{thm*}[\cite{opsc}] Let $\alpha_0$ be the contact form on $S^3$ obtained by restricting the form $R_1d\theta_1+R_2d\theta_2$ to $S^3(1)\subset \R^4$.
+There exists a Legendrian CW-complex $\Lambda_k$ such that, for any contact form $\alpha\leq \alpha_0$, any closed Legendrian submanifold $\Lambda\subset S^3$ whose $\alpha$-Reeb flow remains in $S^3\priv \Lambda_k$ for a time $\frac 1k$ has an $\alpha$-Reeb chord of length $\leq \frac 1k$. \end{thm*} The aim of the present paper is to generalize this statement to contact prequantization bundles.
 Before we state our main result, we need to introduce the notation and some concepts.
 Let $(N,\tau)$ be a symplectic manifold with integral symplectic class (so $[\tau]\in H_2(N,\Z)$).
-In the present paper, we call {\it polarization} of $(N,\tau)$ of degree $k$ a tuple $(\Sigma,\lambda,\phi)$ of a symplectic hypersurface Poincaré-Dual to $k[\tau]$ in $N$ and a Liouville form on $N\priv \Sigma$ whose Liouville vector field is gradient-like for some Morse function $\phi$ that tends to $-\infty$ at $\Sigma$.
-In other terms, $(N\priv \Sigma,\lambda,\phi)$ is a Weinstein manifold.
-A polarization comes with a {\it skeleton} defined as the maximal compact invariant subset of $X_\lambda$.
-This is the isotropic CW-complex of all the stable manifolds of the critical points of $\phi$ under the flow of $X_\lambda$, and is known to be non-subcritical isotropic when $k\geq 2$ \cite{gespze}.
+There are several notions of polarizations.
+The most basic one, a pair $(\Sigma,\lambda)$ consisting of a smooth symplectic hypersurface Poincaré-Dual to $k[\tau]$ in $N$ and a Liouville form on $N\priv \Sigma$ is too loose for our purpose.
+Throughout this paper, a polarization of $(N,\tau)$ is a richer data obtained as follows.
+Consider first a complex line bundle $(\cl,\nabla)\to N$ with Chern-class $-[\tau]$ equipped with a Hermitian connection, as well as its tensor products $\cl^k$.
+Once a compatible almost complex structure $J$ is chosen on $(N,\tau)$, one may look for sections that behave nicely with respect to the complex structures on the base and the fiber, respectively.
+When $(N,\tau,J)$ is K\"ahler for instance, if $\cl$ is moreover holomorphic, Kodaira's theory guarantees the existence of many holomorphic sections at least for large $k$, some vanishing transversally.
+Kodaira's theory has been extended to the symplectic category by Donaldson and Giroux in the following form: when $k$ is large, there exist quasi-holomorphic sections $s_k$ of $\cl^{k}$ that vanish transversally.
+Their vanishing loci are smooth symplectic hypersurfaces of $(N,\tau)$ whose complements are naturally endowed with Liouville forms which are gradient-like for $-\ln|s_k|$ \cite{donaldson1,giroux1,giroux2}.
+This procedure (whether in the K\"ahler setting, or in Donaldson-Giroux's) is in fact the only known source of smooth symplectic hypersurfaces with Weinstein complements.
+Although we still denote them $(\Sigma,\lambda)$, our polarizations must be understood in the previous sense: $\Sigma$ is the transverse vanishing set of a holomorphic or a quasi-holomorphic section $s$ of $\cl^k$, for some $k$ called the degree of the polarization, and $\lambda$ is the corresponding Liouville form on $N\priv \Sigma$.
+Such a polarization comes with an isotropic {\it skeleton}, noted $\skel(\Sigma,\lambda)$, defined as the maximal compact invariant subset of $X_\lambda$ in $N\priv \Sigma$.
+Skeleta are known to be critical isotropic when $k\geq 2$ \cite{gespze}.
+When $\ln| s |$ is Morse on $N\priv \Sigma$, this skeleton is the CW-complex formed by all the stable manifolds of the critical points of $-\ln|s|$ under the flow of $\lambda$.
 Biran's Lagrangian barriers are such skeleta.
-Moreover, Donaldson-Giroux's theory guarantees that all symplectic manifolds with integral symplectic class admit polarizations \cite{donaldson1,giroux1,giroux2}.